Interview by Tina Gorjanc

-In the past couple of years the discipline of material innovation has seen an increasing number of interdisciplinary collaborations which are producing new exciting solutions for current material problems present in today’s society.
-This movement and interest in future material exploration is especially noticeable when it comes to designing with bio-based matter.
-Textiles focused designers are therefore reclaiming the human body as a new source that can produce their own base substances for commercial products.
+In the past couple of years, the discipline of material innovation has seen an increasing number of interdisciplinary collaborations, which are producing new exciting solutions for current material problems present in today’s society.
+This movement and interest in future material exploration is especially noticeable when it comes to designing with the bio-based matter.
+Textiles-focused designers are therefore reclaiming the human body as a new source that can produce their own base substances for commercial products.

 The designers’ background education is the perfect example of the multidisciplinary approach to new design methodologies mentioned earlier in this article.
 Her knowledge in maths, chemistry and psychology, which she acquired through her earlier education, enables her to make sense of the equations and logic behind the academic subjects.
 She, therefore, tries to apply those principles to other platforms of creativity and design where she feels they are still very much underrepresented.

-For those that are not familiar with your background (maths, science and fashion) could you tell us a bit about it; How and when did the interest in biomaterials come out?
+For those that are not familiar with your background (maths, science and fashion), could you tell us a bit about how and when did the interest in biomaterials come out?

-Starting back in my A levels I’d never exactly new which path i wanted to take.
-I studied a mixture of Math, Chemistry, Psychology and textiles focusing on the areas that interested me not allowing myself to be limited by one area or one direction.
+Starting back in my A levels, I’d never exactly known which path I wanted to take.
+I studied a mixture of Math, Chemistry, Psychology and textiles, focusing on the areas that interested me, not allowing myself to be limited by one area or one direction.
 The equations and logic behind the academic subjects always made sense to me but had never been pushed to the same level of creativity and design.
-I then went to study fashion at Norwich university of the Arts where i did my BA in womenswear, having no background in fashion i created my own rules and ways of approaching Design using my background to apply the way of thinking.
+I then went to study fashion at Norwich University of the Arts, where I did my BA in womenswear.
+Having no background in fashion, I created my own rules and ways of approaching Design using my background to apply my way of thinking.

-What are your aims a fashion designer and material researcher?
+What are your aims as a fashion designer and material researcher?

 In your project Perspire you use ‘the body’s natural sweat to grow crystals, with each one growing individually to the person, already able to detect levels of urea, estrogen and sugars’.
 What is the intellectual process behind this project?

 At Imperial College, we used Chromatography which is an analytical technique commonly used for separating a mixture of chemical substances into its individual components so that the individual components can be thoroughly analysed.
-This gave us a chromagraph of each individual molecular build showing peeks that indicated a certain molecule.
+This gave us a chromatograph of each individual molecular build showing peaks that indicated a certain molecule.

 The ID was predicted and found using the NIST database.
-NIST is a site that provides the chemical and physical property for molecules.
+NIST is a site that provides the chemical and physical properties of molecules.
 However, the molecular ID found is just a prediction result.
-To prove this, the analytical work required to be done is to purchase the commercial standard of the metabolite ID found followed by GC/MS analysis, the same way as how the sweat samples had been analysed.
+To prove this, the analytical work required to be done is to purchase the commercial standard of the metabolite ID found, followed by GC/MS analysis, the same way as how the sweat samples had been analysed.

-I’ve Currently started a fellowship programme with Onassis Cultural centre in Athens Greece.
+I’ve currently started a fellowship programme with the Onassis Cultural Centre in Athens, Greece.
 They are supporting me to continue my research and looking into the development of my current work.
-There are a lot of opportunities for the Collection whether it stays in fashion or goes down a more biomedical route.
-I’m hoping with more research and collaborations with other disciplines that it can be developed into a variety of areas.
-I would like to focus within fashion as it is one of the most polluting industries but also has a huge opportunity to change.
+There are a lot of opportunities for the Collection, whether it stays in fashion or goes down a more biomedical route.
+I’m hoping with more research and collaborations with other disciplines that, it can be developed into a variety of areas.
+I would like to focus on fashion as it is one of the most polluting industries but also has a huge opportunity to change.